-Here is an interview with Matt Stack who is running for San Marcos City Council.
-San Elijo Life has invited all candidates for Council the answer the same set of email questions
+Here is an email interview with Mike Sannella who is running for San Marcos City Council District 2.
+San Elijo Life has invited all candidates for Council in District 2 and Mayor to answer the same set of email questions.

 Why should the residents in San Elijo Hills vote for you?

-How can the council help address commuter traffic and school traffic in San Elijo Hills?
+How can the council/mayor help address cut through traffic and school traffic in San Elijo Hills?

-What are your goals to improve the quality of life in San Marcos, such as events, parks, and trails?
+What are your goals to improve the quality of life in San Marcos-(events, parks, trails)?

-If elected what are the top 3 issues you would focus on for San Marcos?
+If elected what are the top 3 issues you would focus on for San Elijo Hills?

-We have invited all 2016 City of San Marcos City Council Candidates to answer the same questions.
+Editors Note: We have invited all 2018 District 2 – City of San Marcos City Council and Mayor Candidates to answer the same questions.